 As a safety feature, your vehicle has a release lever on the trunk latch so the trunk can be opened from the inside.

-To open the trunk, push the release lever in the direction indicated by the arrow.
+To open the trunk, push the release lever to the direction pointed by an arrow.

 Parents should decide if their children should be shown how to use this feature.

 For more information about child safety, see page 37.